What is chorionic villus sampling?

 Chorionic villus sampling (CVS) is a test that may be done early in pregnancy.
 The test takes a small sample of tissue from the placenta.
 The tissue sample can help you know early in a pregnancy if the baby has a genetic problem, such as Down syndrome.

 CVS can be done earlier in pregnancy than amniocentesis, which is another test that checks for genetic problems.
 With CVS, you can usually have the results of genetic tests before the 14th week of pregnancy.
 If test results show that your baby does have a problem, your healthcare provider will talk to you about your choices for treatment.
 The information can help you decide how to manage a pregnancy with a baby affected by the problem.

 The test is usually done between the 10th and 13th weeks of pregnancy.

 - You will be 35 or older on the baby's due date.

-- You or the baby's father may have a family history of problems that can be found with genetic tests.
+- You or the baby's father have a family history of genetic problems.

-- You have had a previous pregnancy or child with a birth defect.
+- You have been pregnant before with a child who had a birth defect.

 - You have had 3 or more miscarriages.

 - Other tests show the baby might have a problem.